kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

     </figure>
 </div>

-By having a columnar keyboard, it is much easier to type those chords.
+By having a columnar keyboard, it is much easier to write those chords.

 My strategy for learning steno was to get the muscle memory baked into my fingers.
 The goal here is to have my fingers move faster than my brain.
 It took me 4 months to achieve this.
 I would spend 20 minutes a day practicing on [Steno Jig](https://joshuagrams.github.io/steno-jig/learn-keyboard.html).